 A few technical aspects in communication barriers are briefly narrated by Murphy’s Law on communication: Following are the basics in this law on communication:

 - Communication usually fails.
 Except by chance, it succeeds.
 On account of various barriers, the possibility of success in the flow of communication is rare.

 - If the message can be understood, in different ways, it will be understood in just the way that does the most harm.
-People receive the massage in their own way.
+People receive massage in their way.
 In most of the cases, the most harmful side of communication is considered.

 - It refers to the sender manipulating information so that the receiver will see it as more favorable.
 In organizations, the information is condensed and synthesized.
-Objective information does not reach to the authority.
-The more the vertical levels in the organization’s hierarchy, the more opportunities there are for filtering.
+Objective information does not reach the authority.
+The more vertical levels in the organization’s hierarchy, the more opportunities there are for filtering.

 - Meta communication.
 In a communication apart from the message, there is a Meta message.
 Meta message exists in the people’s minds because of their actions such as being hard to contact.
 It is the most important thing in seat word language.

-Noise in communication process.
+Noise in the communication process.
 Noise can enter the communication process because of situational factors.
 It is one of the factors influencing the communication process.
 Noise is mostly related to mechanical distractions.
 A few noise distractions are as follows: (i) Human sounds, (ii) Traffic, (iii) Telephone instruments (iv) Channel defects (v) Birds (vi) Trees (vii) Fans (viii) Chalk writing (ix) Use of Duster (x) Projector and (xi) Nasal Voice